Neil2813/razorpay-buildathon/Backend/README.md

 # GlassBox Backend - AI Agentic Commerce Service

 This is the backend service for the **GLASSBOX** agentic commerce system.
-It provides a robust, multi-tenant FastAPI backend that powers a 6-agent LangGraph orchestration, secure JWT authentication, local SQLite persistence, and a state-of-the-art Hybrid Machine Learning Risk Engine for real-time fraud detection.
+It provides a robust, multi-tenant FastAPI backend that powers a 6-agent LangGraph orchestration, secure JWT authentication, local SQLite persistence for local development (with AWS DynamoDB & OpenSearch as cloud production targets), and a state-of-the-art Hybrid Machine Learning Risk Engine for real-time fraud detection.

+> **Deployment Status:** Glassbox runs locally today on FastAPI and SQLite for demo and evaluation purposes.
+Production deployment targets the serverless AWS architecture, with `serverless.yml` and `lambda_handler.py` included in this directory as the AWS cloud deployment entry points.

 ## Architecture & Features